-- dilutive issuances of our equity securities; - incurrence of debt, contingent liabilities, and environmental liabilities; - · unknown capital expenditures; - failure to maintain effective internal control over financial reporting; - recording goodwill and other intangible assets for which we may never realize their full value and may result in an asset impairment that may negatively affect our results of operations; - fluctuations in quarterly results; - other acquisition-related expenses; and - exposure to unknown or unexpected risks and liabilities.
+- dilutive issuances of our equity securities; - · incurrence of debt, contingent liabilities, and environmental liabilities; - · unanticipated capital expenditures; - failure to maintain effective internal control over financial reporting; - recording goodwill and other intangible assets for which we may never realize their full value and may result in an asset impairment that may negatively affect our results of operations; - fluctuations in quarterly results; - · other acquisition related expenses; and - · exposure to unknown or unexpected risks and liabilities.

 Some or all of these items could have a material adverse effect on our business and our ability to finance our business and to comply with regulatory requirements.
 The businesses we acquire in the future may not achieve sales and profitability that would justify our investment, and any difficulties we encounter in the integration process, including in the integration of processes necessary for internal control and financial reporting, could interfere with our operations, reduce our operating margins and adversely affect our internal controls.
 We compete with governmental entities, other regulated utilities, and strategic and financial buyers, for acquisition opportunities.
 As consolidation becomes more prevalent in the water and wastewater industries and competition for acquisitions increases, the prices for suitable acquisition candidates may increase to unacceptable levels and limit our ability to grow through acquisitions.
 In addition, our competitors may impede our growth by purchasing water utilities near our existing operations, thereby preventing us from acquiring them.
 Competing governmental entities, utilities, environmental or social activist groups, and strategic and financial buyers have challenged, and may in the future challenge, our efforts to acquire new companies and/or service territories.
 Our growth could be hindered if we are not able to compete effectively for new companies and/or service territories with other companies or strategic and financial buyers that have lower costs of operations or that can submit more attractive bids.
-In addition, as consolidation becomes more prevalent in the water and wastewater industries and competition for acquisitions increases, the prices for suitable acquisition candidates may increase to unacceptable levels and limit our ability to grow through acquisitions.
 Any of these risks may adversely affect our business, financial condition, and results of operations.

 We employ a portfolio rationalization strategy to focus our operations in areas where we have critical mass and economic growth potential and to divest operations where limited customer growth opportunities exist or where we are unable to achieve favorable operating results or a return on equity that we consider acceptable.
-Dispositions we decide to undertake may involve risks which could adversely affect our business, operating results and financial condition.
+Dispositions we decide to undertake may involve risks which could adversely affect our business, operating results, and financial condition.

 In the event we determine a division, utility system or business should be sold, we may be unable to reach terms that are agreeable to us or be able to find a suitable buyer.
 If the business is part of our regulated operations, we may face additional challenges in obtaining regulatory approval for the disposition, and the regulatory approval obtained may include restrictive conditions.
-We may be required to continue to hold or assume certain residual liabilities with respect to the business sold.
+We may be required to continue to hold or assume residual liabilities with respect to the business sold.
 The negotiation of potential dispositions as well as the efforts to divest the acquired business could require us to incur significant costs and cause diversion of our management's time and resources.
 Any of these risks may adversely affect our business, financial condition, and results of operations.